Combating Data Laundering in LLM Training: Experimental Setup for Laundering Reversal Evaluation

 \subsection{Experimental Setup}

-We evaluate the effectiveness of our approach by examining whether the data reversed by \ourmethod~ enhances the performance of existing unauthorized training data detection methods against LLMs trained on synthesized data.
-Specifically, we first sample 200 data points from the dataset that have not been seen by the {\em target} LLM.
-These 200 samples are synthesized into a new version using a prompt to simulate the data laundering process applied by the model provider.
-We then randomly select half of these synthesized samples as training data to fine-tune the LLM (training details are provided in Table~\ref{tab:training}), while the remaining half serves as non-training data.
-Subsequently, \ourmethod~ is employed to infer a transformation prompt that restores the synthesis process and recovers the synthesized samples.
-Using this inferred prompt, we rewrite the original 200 data.
-Finally, we apply baseline unauthorized training data detections to both the original 200 samples and the 200 samples rewritten with the inferred prompt, comparing their attack performance to assess whether the inferred prompt improves the effectiveness of detections.
+We evaluate the effectiveness of our approach by examining whether \ourmethod-synthesized data enhances the performance of existing unauthorized training data detection methods against LLMs trained on synthesized data.
+Specifically, we first sample 200 samples from the dataset that have not been seen by the {\em target} LLM.
+These 200 samples are synthesized into a new version using an unknown prompt that simulates the data-laundering process applied by the model provider.
+We then randomly select half of these synthesized samples as training data to fine-tune the LLM (training details are provided in Table~\ref{tab:training}), while the remaining half serves as held-out data.
+Subsequently, \ourmethod~is employed to infer a transformation prompt that restores the synthesis process and recovers the synthesized samples.
+Using this inferred prompt, we rewrite the original 200 samples.
+We apply baseline unauthorized training data detectors to both the original 200 samples and the 200 samples rewritten with the inferred prompt, and compare their detection performance to assess whether the inferred prompt improves detection effectiveness.